SalomonSmeke/salomonsmeke.github.io/README.md

 TO-DOs:

 * Figure out the standalone pages structure.
-* Optimize for mobile (though i've kept this in the back of my head).
+* Optimize for mobile (though i've kept this in the back of my head which hopefully helps make that less of a PITA, mobile first eh :/).

 Guidelines: